shnewto/sheas.blog/_drafts/2018-impl-fromstr.md

 empowered by the "hack without fear" mantra.
 I'm less twitchy and more open to looking for a fight because I've got the compiler at my back.

-Here's my approach using using `TypeV3` to indicate the shift.
+Here's my approach using `TypeV3` to indicate the shift.

 <pre>
 <code class='rust'>